 - money, bank account details, cheque books and credit cards

-- birth certificates, passports, driving licence and welfare benefits identification
+- some form of identification including birth certificates, passports, driving licence and welfare benefits letters

 - your mortgage details or tenancy agreement